HCPS-OTIS/tools/templates/windows.md

 Device will not turn on
 Device will not power on/screen stays black.
 Reseated internal connections.

-Device randomly blue screens, crashes during memory test
+Device blue screens, crashes during memory test
 Device randomly blue screens, then when you start it back up, it launches the memory test, but always hangs at about 50% completion or crashes again during that test.
 I have swapped in known good ram and that fixed the issue.
 Trying this ram in a different machine yields the same crashes.

 SSD does not show as boot option/not installable